 BASIM RAZZO: We had a party, like a party for women.
 And my daughter and my wife attended that party.
-And then we just have tea.
-And then when it’s—and it is sundown, when the temperature cools down a little bit.
-Because you know, it was September.
-It is very hot in September in Iraq.
-So about 8:00 or 9:00, we would go out to the front yard.
-We would have tea, maybe some cold drinks.
+And then, we will just have tea.
+And then, when it’s—and it’s sundown when the temperature cools down a little bit, because, you know, it was September, hot.
+It’s very hot in September in Iraq.
+So, about 8:00 or 9:00, we will go out to the front yard.
+We will have tea, maybe some cold drinks.
 Maybe we will have some fruits.
-And then we would stay late until like 10:00 or 11:00.
-And that was my hours before my accident.
+And then we will just stay late, until like 10:00 or 11:00.
+And this was my hours before my accident.

-AMY GOODMAN: There is a picture in the New York Times investigation of your daughter Tuqa on the night before the airstrike.
+AMY GOODMAN: There’s a picture in The New York Times investigation of your daughter Tuqa on the night before the airstrike.
 She’s got that sparkler you describe.

 BASIM RAZZO: Yes.
 She had found it somewhere.
-I think it was—I don’t know if we had bought it earlier for her birthday, but it was left somewhere, and she had found it.
+I think it was—I don’t know.
+We had bought it earlier for her birthday, but it was left somewhere, and she had found it.
 And she lit it.
-And I was shouting at her because it was dangerous to light it inside.
+And I was shouting at her, because it was dangerous to light it inside.
 I told her, “Tuqa, honey, why don’t you go outside?”
 She said, “No, it’s not working.
-I think it is damaged because of the humidity, so it is not sparkling that much.
-So I will be safe.
+I think it’s damaged because of the humidity, so it’s not sparkling that much.
+So I’ll be safe.
 I’ll be safe.”
-So thank God she was safe.
+So, thank God, she was safe.
 But she lost her life later.